-- Glass tile stove backsplash is also quite popular, offering a generally inexpensive but lively, bright and often colorful design option. glass tile tends to catch and reflect light in an almost luminescent fashion, brightening up the often dim spaces beneath overhanging wall cabinets.
+- Glass tile stove backsplash is also quite popular, offering a generally inexpensive but lively, bright, and often colorful design option. glass tile tends to catch and reflect light in an almost luminescent fashion, brightening up the often dim spaces beneath overhanging wall cabinets.
 And since these vertical spaces don’t get the heavy use of a horizontal countertop, more delicate glass is a good option for this territory.
-Finally, glass is one of the easiest surfaces to clean, making it a natural for backsplash areas.
+Finally, glass is one of the easiest surfaces to clean, making it natural for backsplash areas.

 Modern Kitchen Backsplash Behind a Stove

 Peel and stick vinyl backsplash can be used for stove backsplash DIY, it will resist the heat of a stove (if it’s a gas stove, make sure you left a safety zone to avoid any contact with an open flame).
 The peel and stick backsplash behind the stove will not move or yellowing.
 You don’t need any extra glue, even for an application behind a stove!

 Once peel and stick stove backsplash has completely adhered to the surface – generally after 48 hours – they are resistant to the heat of a stove or fireplace.
 However, we recommend preventing the tiles from direct exposure to an open flame.

 Nevertheless, to have the safest room possible, some precautions must be taken before installing peel and stick vinyl backsplash tiles:

 Vinyl backsplash tiles should not be near open flames.

 More than 2 inches must be provided between the vinyl tile and small cooking appliances (toasters, toaster oven, etc.).

 As for the oven, the vinyl tile backsplash can be installed near the control panel safely.
 The distance between the wall and the cooking surface is safe enough; the heat won’t be close enough to affect the tiles.